Ximen metro station: Station overview

 The station is a three-level, underground structure with two island platforms and six exits, allowing possible connections to the shopping areas and the Diary of Ximen hotel.
 The two platforms are stacked, thus allowing for cross-platform interchange between the Green Line and the Blue Line.
 Restrooms are inside the entrance area.
 In November 2010, the daily ridership at Ximen station was 112,000, making it the fourth busiest station on the network, just behind Taipei Main Station, Taipei City Hall and Zhongxiao Fuxing station.

 It is situated under Zhonghua Rd, at the intersection of Chengdu Rd, Hengyang Rd, and Baoqing Rd.
-The station is also connected to the Ximen Intelligent Library (an unmanned branch of the Taipei Public Library).
+The station is also connected to the Ximen Intelligent Library (an unstaffed branch of the Taipei Public Library).

 Exit 6 is heavily used by those accessing the Ximending shopping area.
 The exit opening is set at the top of the pedestrian zone, although there is still vehicular traffic in that area.
 The station is often crowded on weekends, especially in the afternoon.